big-data-lab-umbc/bathymetry_super_resolution/README.md

 - ##### Download training set for bathymetry training:

-  The images for training set of our work are manually cropped from ETOPO-1 and GEBCO grid datasets. - Permission required for public -
+  The images for training set of our work are manually cropped from ETOPO-1 and GEBCO grid datasets.
+Please download and unzip in 'data/train': https://drive.google.com/file/d/1ZwW2sGMgVgya-vDHF5xViM2pa0ziapUF/view?usp=share_link.

 - ##### Download test set for testing:

-  The images for test set of our work are manually cropped from ETOPO-1 and GEBCO grid datasets. - Permission required for public -
+  The images for test set of our work are manually cropped from ETOPO-1 and GEBCO grid datasets.
+Please download and unzip in 'data/test': https://drive.google.com/file/d/16IoRbHVasGl07ZRrQIq11l6eop7N_a3d/view?usp=share_link

 ## Training and Testing